 How to become an Approved Driving Instructor (ADI)

-What you need to be an ADI
+What else do I need to be an ADI?

 - currently hold a full NI, UK, or Community (EU) car driving licence